If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 How You Help

-How You Help in Your RFP
+How You Help to include in your website RFP

 Once you’re really clear on your audience’s challenges, you can turn your attention to how you help.
 How do you solve those challenges for your audience?